Stoke Edith House: History

 Many of the family were members of Parliament.
 Stoke Park remained their principal residence until it was destroyed by fire in 1927.
 The present Stoke Edith House (once the Rectory), the park and extensive agricultural and woodlands remain in the ownership of the Foley family.
 The former rectory became a Grade II listed building on 20 October 1952.

 Architecture and fittings

 A prior house, Elizabethan in style, was characterized by its multiple shaped gables and stone detailing.
 That house was superseded by the present mansion, quadrangular in shape, and constructed of red brick, with wings.
 It was considered to be a good example of Williamite architecture from the late 17th century period.
-The interior included a state wing is to the west and a parlour toom in the centre of the house.
+The interior included a state wing is to the west and a parlour room in the centre of the house.
 There was a long study, a drawing room, a wainscotted dining room, and an embellished hall.
 The east-wing stair was top-lit.

 The Stoke Edith Wall Hanging, dating to 1710-20 and which originally hung in the house, is now on display in the Victoria and Albert Museum.
 In 1926, Paul Henry Foley donated 136 rare books in 242 volumes from the house to Hereford Cathedral's library.